snyang/Database-Modeling-Excel/doc/Development.md

 - src\macro

 DO NOT change these files manually.
-These files are generated during builing, and just provide a way to know what we changed in the spreadsheet.
+These files are generated during building, and just provide a way to know what we changed in the spreadsheet.

 ### Check out

 Please use the branch develop or a private branch to your developing

 ```bat